MichaelJMarsh/simply-news/README.md

 flutter test
 ```

-Thank you for exploring Simply News!
+Thank you for taking the time to explore Simply News!
-Feel free to reach out with any questions or suggestions.